learn-co-curriculum/angular-basics/README.md

 see that there is no Javascript involved and our HTML goes right back to the view.
 The code becomes much cleaner and a lot easier to write.

-### The ViewModel
+### What is the ViewModel?

 The ViewModel controls and maintains states of your view and data.
 It serves as a mediator for communication between your view and your controllers.
-This can be a handful at first, but lets imagine it as a real world secretary to better understand it.
+This can be a handful at first, but lets imagine it like this:

+We have the **big boss** and his **secretary**

-1. The big boss tells the secretary to inform him of any calls received
+1. The big boss tells the secretary to let him know about any incoming calls
-2. The secretary picks up a call and records the purpose of the call
+2. The secretary picks up a call and records the purpose of the call on a sticky note
-3. The secretary then tells the big boss about the call
+3. The secretary then walks over to the big boss about the call
+4. The big boss then figures out what to do about the call

-In our example, the:
+If we break our example up into pieces, the:

-* secretary is the _ViewModel_
+* secretary is the _ViewModel_ since she answers and delivers calls
-* big boss is the _controller_
+* big boss is the _controller_ because he determines what to do with the calls
-* the phone is the _view_
+* the phone is the _view_ since the secretary interacts with it

 ### Binding